ClairvoyantCoder/ClairvoyantCoder/README.md

 - 💻 I have a decent knowledge of Python, Java and C++
 - 🖥 I also cleared the fundamentals of HTML, CSS and JS
 - 👨‍🎓 I’m currently pursuing Electronics and Communication Engineering as a degree
-- 💞️ I’m looking to collaborate, learn and connect with people with my projects
+- 💞️ I’m looking to collaborate, learn and connect with people for my projects
 - 📫 You can reach me on LinkedIn and Instagram
 - 📌 linkedin.com/in/himangshulahkar/